xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 Procedural shapes take as input the desired shape resolution, the shape scale, the uv scale, and additional parameters specific to that procedural shape.
-These functions return a quad mesh, stored as a `scene_shape` struct.
+These functions return a quad mesh, stored as a `shape_data` struct.
 Use `make_rect(...)` for a rectangle in the XY plane, `make_bulged_rect(...)` for a bulged rectangle, `make_recty(...)` for a rectangle in the XZ plane,